rabernat/rabernat.github.io/documents/research_statement.md

 _[Bishop et al., 2016; Newsom et al., 2016]_

 Our emphasis on thermodynamic processes is a novel element of our approach.
-Work with postdoc Groeskamp showed that cabelling, an obscure effect due to the nonlinear equation of state of seawater, likely plays a major role in the formation of Antarctic Intermediate Water _[Groeskamp et al., 2016]_.
+Work with postdoc Groeskamp showed that cabbelling, an obscure effect due to the nonlinear equation of state of seawater, likely plays a major role in the formation of Antarctic Intermediate Water _[Groeskamp et al., 2016]_.
 Another exciting discovery was the crucial role of Antarctic sea